MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/controls/cells.md

 ---
 title: "Xamarin.Forms Cells"
-description: "Xamarin.Forms cells can be added to ListViews and TableViews." ms.prod: xamarin ms.assetid: 77DA0C89-35D6-4C09-A072-3ADE53FD56CF ms.technology: xamarin-forms
+description: "Xamarin.Forms cells can be added to ListViews and TableViews.
+This article lists the cells included in Xamarin.Forms." ms.prod: xamarin ms.assetid: 77DA0C89-35D6-4C09-A072-3ADE53FD56CF ms.technology: xamarin-forms